 Most passive income products like online courses fall into this hands-off category — but not all!
 For instance, if your course includes group coaching, it wouldn't be subject to VAT tax.

 Unfortunately, many course or digital product selling platforms won't help you manage VAT, or don't even allow you to collect it without an additional complicated and sometimes expensive addon.

 If you're only interested in distributing free courses or products, or you don't think what you're selling requires VAT tax, or you're OK with figuring out how to properly collect and file it yourself, here are a few other good selling platforms with free plans.

-Note that for distributing free downloads and simple courses you could just use an email marketing tool instead – keep reading for some good free options.
+Note that for distributing free downloads and simple courses you could just use one of the email marketing tools mentioned above instead.

 - Thinkific – Another popular course creation platform with a free plan.